 (3) Subject as aforesaid, the Public Trustee, his officers and agents, shall observe strict secrecy in respect of every trust or estate in course of administration by him.

-[Section 47 amended by No. 1 of 1975 s.
+[Section 47 amended: No. 1 of 1975 s.
 3.]

 47A.
 Fees for preparation of wills and enduring powers of attorney and providing legal services